wallarm/product-documentation/docs/2.16/user-guides/search-and-filters/use-search.md

 *   `ip:1000+ last month`—search for attacks and incidents over the past month for which the number of unique IP addresses is more than 1000 (equivalent to `attacks incidents ip:1000+ last month`).
 *   `xss ip:100+`—search for all cross‑site scripting attacks and incidents.
 The search result will be empty if the number of attacking IP addresses (with the XSS attack type) is less than 100.
 *   `xss p:id ip:100+`—search for all XSS attacks and incidents related to the id parameter (`?id=aaa`).
 This will return results only if the number of different IP addresses exceeds 100.

+### Search by the data center the IP address belongs to

+To search by the data center, to which the IP address originated the attacks belongs, use the `source:` prefix.

+This attribute value can be:

+* `tor` for the Tor network
+* `proxy` for the public or web proxy server
+* `vpn` for VPN
+* `aws` for Amazon
+* `azure` for Microsoft Azure
+* `gce` for Google Cloud Platform
+* `dc` for other data centers

+### Search by the country in which the IP address is registered

+To search by the country, in which the IP address originated the attacks is registered, use the `country:` prefix.

+The country name should be passed to the attribute in the format corresponding to the standard [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) in uppercase or lowercase letters.
+For example: `country:CN` or `country:cn` for attacks originated from China.

 ### Search by server response status